Competitive Data-Structure Dynamization: -Component Dynamization and variants (Theorems -- )

-The right-hand side is at most $\wt_t(x)$, because $\delta_{t'}>0$ so by inspection of Block~\ref{block: if k} $\credit_{t'}[S] \le \wt_{t'}(S)$. \end{proof} Next we bound how much charge \OPT's components (in $\out^*$) receive.
+The right-hand side is at most $\wt_t(x)$.
+(Indeed, in iteration $t'$ Line~\ref{line: increase credit} increased all components' credits by $\delta_{t'}>0$, while maintaining the invariant that $\credit[S] \le \wt_{t'}(S)$, so $\credit_{t'}[S] \le \wt_{t'}(S)$.) \end{proof} Next we bound how much charge \OPT's components (in $\out^*$) receive.
 For any time $t$, let $\calN_t^*=\out_t^*\setminus\out_{t-1}^*$ contain the components that \OPT creates at time $t$, and let $N_t^* = \bigcup_{S \in \calN^*_t} S$ contain the items in these components.
 Call the charges received by components in $\calN^*_t$ from components created by the algorithm before time $t$ \emph{forward charges}.
 Call the remaining charges (from components created by the algorithm at time $t$ or after) \emph{backward charges}.

 Consider first the \emph{backward} charges to components in $\calN^*_t$.
 These charges come from components in $\out_{t-1}$, via items $x$ in $N_t^*\cap \univ {t-1}$, from time $t$ until the algorithm destroys the component in $\out_{t-1}$ that contains $x$.
-By Sublemma~\ref{lemma: item charge}, the total charge via a given $x$ from time $t$ until its component is destroyed is at most $\wt_t(x)$, so the cumulative charge to components in $\calN^*_t$ from older components is at most \( \wt_t(N_t^*\cap\univ {t-1}) = \wt_t(N_t^*) - \wt_t(\inp_t) \) (using that $N_t^*\setminus \univ {t-1} = \inp_t$).
+By Sublemma~\ref{sublemma: item charge}, the total charge via a given $x$ from time $t$ until its component is destroyed is at most $\wt_t(x)$, so the cumulative charge to components in $\calN^*_t$ from older components is at most \( \wt_t(N_t^*\cap\univ {t-1}) = \wt_t(N_t^*) - \wt_t(\inp_t) \) (using that $N_t^*\setminus \univ {t-1} = \inp_t$).
 Using that \OPT pays at least $\wt_t(N_t^*)$ at time $t$, and summing over $t$, \emph{the sum of all backward charges is at most} $\cost(\OPT) - \sum_t \wt_t(\inp_t)$.

 Next consider the \emph{forward} charges, from components created at time $t$ or later, to any component $S^*$ in $\calN^*_t$.
 Component $S^*$ receives no forward charges at time $t$, because components created by the algorithm at time $t$ receive no credit at time $t$.
 Consider the forward charges $S^*$ receives at any time $t' \ge t+1$.
 At most one component (in $\out_{t'-1}$) can contain items in $N_t^*$, namely, the component in $\out_{t'-1}$ that contains $\inp_t$.
 (Indeed, the algorithm merges components ``newest first'', so any other component in $\out_{t'-1}$ created after time $t$ only contains items inserted after time $t$, none of which are in $N_t^*$.)
 At time $t'$, the credit given to that component is $\delta_{t'}$, so the components created by the algorithm at time $t'$ charge a total of at most $\delta_{t'}$ to $S^*$.
 Let $m(t, t') = |\calN^*_t \cap \out^*_{t'}|$ be the number of components $S^*$ that \OPT created at time $t$ that remain at time $t'$.
 Summing over $t' \ge t+1$ and $S^*\in\calN^*_t$, the forward charges to components in $\calN^*_t$ total at most \(\sum_{t'=t+1}^n m(t, t') \delta_{t'}\).
 Summing over $t$, \emph{the sum of all forward charges is at most}